atoledo1/atoledo1/README.md

 ⦾ I love coming up with ideas to explore in side projects

-⦾Currently obsessed with small and quirky CSS frameworks and libraries
+⦾ Currently obsessed with small and quirky CSS frameworks and libraries

 <h2>Current Projects</h2>